 VI.
-Public Involvement During the Grant Application Process and During this Environmental Assessment Process proposed project which will cause adverse impacts to sage grouse if the developer provides compensatory mitigation for the debits of a project.).
+Public Involvement During the Grant Application Process and During this Environmental Assessment Process

-The Act directed MSGOT to promulgate administrative rules to administer a grant program.56 MSGOT adopted final rules and Procedures 01-2016 on February 19, 2016,
+The Act directed MSGOT to promulgate administrative rules to administer a grant program.
+MSGOT adopted final rules and Procedures 01-2016 on February 19, 2016, consistent with the Montana Administrative Procedures Act.
+Three hearings were held and public comment was solicited on the proposed rules.
+All MSGOT meetings are publicly-noticed and comment sought.
+The final rules took effect March 5, 2016.